opalmedapps/docs/docs/user/demo/OpenEMR_add_diagnosis/openemr_add_diagnosis.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# OpenEMR: Adding a Diagnosis to a patient
+# OpenEMR: Adding a diagnosis to a patient

 This document does not provide full OpenEMR instructions for creating and adding a diagnosis to a patient.
 It is intended for clinics or health systems integrating with the Opal application, with the minimal OpenEMR requirements for this integration.